SamiraBriongos/Clonebuster/source/README.md

 # Clonebuster

-This is the artifact submission corresponding to the conditionally accepted paper #207.
+This is the artifact submission corresponding to paper #207.
 In our paper, we introduced a clone-detection tool for Intel SGX, dubbed CloneBuster, that uses a cache-based covert channel for enclaves to detect clones (i.e., other enclaves loaded with the same binary).

 Our artifact consists of the source code of CloneBuser with the instructions to compile the code, run it, and install the software dependencies.
 It requires a machine that supports SGX 1.0 and the Intel SDK installed.
 Our artifact has been tested on Ubuntu 18.04 and 20.04, with the SDK version 2.18 (although it should work with other versions of the SDK).
 Details about the hardware (cache size an associativity) are hardcoded.
 Once the code is compiled, the application launches the enclave and provides the enclave with details about the number of monitored ways of the cache as input.
 Then, the enclave creates all the eviction sets and the covert channel and monitors it when triggered.
 As output, the enclave writes a file with the cache samples (reading times of the data in the eviction sets).
 Data obtained from these files has been used in Section 6 of paper #207 to assess the performance of CloneBuster.

-### Contact author for the artifacts

-*samira.briongos@neclab.eu*

-**NOTE:** we will provide access via ssh to a machine with all the dependencies installed upon request.
+**NOTE:** Upon request, we can provide reviewers with ssh access to a machine located at our institution where all the dependencies to run CloneBuster are installed.

 ## Organization of the repository

-`Warning: this is a proof-of-concept, it is mainly useful for collecting data and evaluating it as done in the CloneBuste paper.
+`Warning: this is a proof-of-concept, it is mainly useful for collecting data and evaluating it as done in the CloneBuster paper.
 Use it under your own risk.`

-This code was tested on Ubuntu 18.04 and 20.04 in different CPU models.
+This code was tested on Ubuntu 18.04 and 20.04 on different CPU models.
-It requires SGX to be enabled on the BIOS of a capable machine and the Intel SDK to be installed.
+It requires SGX to be enabled in the BIOS of a capable machine and the Intel SDK to be installed.
 Further details on how to do that are included at the Installation section of this readme so the interested user can install them from scratch.

 The folders are organized as follows

-* App contains the untrusted app that comunicates with the enclave
+* App contains the untrusted app that communicates with the enclave
 * Enclave contains the code where all the relevant functions to create the eviction sets and monitor the covert channel are coded
 * Include is not relevant for this example